Food and packaging

 - Fractioning of grain for innovative ingredients for healthy and delicious food

 Text updated August 29, 2018.

 The research should investigate health benefits of cereal grain and give knowledge that supports the development of tasty food products with positive health effects.
 We are keen to receive applications that address health benefits both at individual level (personalised nutrition) and at group level.
 We expect that applications, where this is relevant, take into consideration how such knowledge can be used to support future health claims.
 Examples worth mentioning include the link between wholegrain and the effects of different grain fractions on metabolic syndrome, regulation of blood sugar and insulin, bowel health and cognition.

 The further processing of grain needs to be developed and made more efficient.
 To achieve this, we need a better understanding of yield, concentration and cost of production for the specific fractions.
 We also need more knowledge on the functional properties of the fractions and the consumers acceptance.
 We have previously pursued projects within the area of the fractioning and extraction of wheat bran and oats.
 These need to be scaled up and industrialised.
 We are also interested in proposals for projects that specifically focus on the processing of oat lipids and wheat germ.
 If you have a project idea, we would be happy to discuss choice of materials and processes before you submit your application.

-The goal of the research within this area is to improve bread quality, with the focus on crust and crumb crispness, and to develop knowledge that can be used to produce clean label bread.
-We believe that this can be done by increasing understanding of how water, flour quality and other ingredients interact with each other at different steps in the process, all the way from baking to the bread being consumed.
+The aim of the research is to extend the shelf life of bread by improving its quality in terms of the crust crispiness and the softness of the crumb.
+We believe that this can be done by increased understanding of how water, flour quality and other ingredients interact with each other at different steps in the process, all the way from baking to the bread being consumed.